What is a guarantor mortgage?

 Government schemes for first-time buyers

 First-time buyers in the UK have access to government schemes aimed at easing the property purchase process.
-These schemes include Help to Buy, Shared Ownership, and the First Homes program, each designed to support individuals with lower deposits or incomes in securing a home.
+These schemes include Help to Buy, Shared Ownership or joint mortgage, and the First Homes programme, each designed to support individuals with lower deposits or incomes in securing a home.

 Can a guarantor mortgage improve my credit history?